xummichelle/craftyly-app/README.md

 ## Overview
 Craftyly is developed using **Java** in Android Studio with **Firebase** Firestore and Authentication SDK as a backend.
 Concepts of **MVVM architecture** are also incorporated throughout the app.

-This project was a submission for the **Technovation Girls 2021** challenge.
+This project first began as submission for the **Technovation Girls 2021** challenge.
 The Technovation Girls challenge provides youth with resources and a **12-week time** period to program an app, write a business plan, and create a pitch.
 The purpose of is to solve real-world issues and inspire innovation.
 More information about the challenge found [here](https://technovationchallenge.org/).

 ## Features